 Profit = Sales- Total explicit cost

-As such, there is fundamental difference between economic profit and accounting profit.
+As such, there is a fundamental difference between economic profit and accounting profit.
 When measuring economic profit, both explicit and implicit costs are deducted from sales.
 It can be measured as:

 Profit = Sales – (Explicit cost + Implicit cost)

-As discussed, an opportunity cost is the alternative that is forgone to achieve something else in the decision making.
-For example, one can enroll at the university to earn higher degree.
-During this time you will incur a lots of expenses.
+As discussed, an opportunity cost is an alternative that is forgone to achieve something else in the decision making.
+For example, one can enroll at the university to earn a higher degree.
+During this time you will incur lots of expenses.
 Also, you will forgo the ability to work and earn profits while undertaking classes.
 The lost revenue, as well as the expenses of attending, are opportunity costs.